 Mike advises governments and public and private organizations on a wide range of communication issues, and he amplifies messages across different mediums.
 He has twice been President of the Australian Society of Professional Communicators.
 Mike is also a photographer and writer and he is a novelist published in New York.

-Mike is currently in Phnom Penh, Cambodia, where he overseas post graduate university studies, and where he manages humanitarian projects that include the removal of explosive remnants of war, and also victim assistance.
+Mike is currently in Phnom Penh, Cambodia, where he overseas post graduate university studies, and where he also manages humanitarian projects.
+These projects include the removal of explosive remnants of war, and also assistance to minefield victims..